luontola/tdd-mooc-tetris/docs/level-5.md

 Remember to follow the [three laws of TDD](https://tdd.mooc.fi/1-tdd#three-laws-of-tdd) and not write more than one failing test before making it pass.

+Also remember to follow the [red-green-refactor](https://tdd.mooc.fi/1-tdd#red-green-refactor) cycle.
+In particular, run each test immediately after writing it, so that you will *see it fail*.
+That's important for "testing the test", to ensure that the test is testing what you think it's testing, and that the failure message is understandable.

 ## 55% done 🚀 [Continue to the next level](level-6.md)